Khalid Al-Dubaysh

-Khalid Al-Dubaysh (خالد الدبيش; born 27 November 1998) is a Saudi professional footballer who plays as a left-back.
+Khalid Al-Dubaysh (خالد الدبيش; born 27 November 1998) is a Saudi professional footballer who plays for Arar as a left-back.

 Career

 Al-Dubaish started his career with Al-Nassr where he was promoted from the youth team to the first team, On 2017.he joined Al-Shoulla on a season-long loan.
 On 25 August 2019, Al-Dubaish signed a contract with Al-Adalah.
 On 2 October, Al-Dubaish signed a contract with Al-Shabab.
 On 27 January 2022, Al-Dubaysh joined Damac.
 On 5 September 2022, Al-Dubaysh joined Al-Ain.